 It’s a unique take on attracting customers, as it relies heavily on creativity to not only capture attention, but to motivate people to experiment with and refer your products to others.

-Costs can be low—this is definitely a guerilla tactic at heart and will rely more on thinking outside the box than shelling out the kind of money that’s required in traditional advertising.
+It's a unique take on attracting customers, as it relies heavily on creativity to capture attention and word of mouth.
+Costs can be variable, but are usually high in time spent -- this is definitely a guerilla tactic at heart and will rely more on thinking outside the box than shelling out the kind of money that's required for traditional advertising.

-Perhaps it’s easiest to explain the process by highlighting some successful uses of a memorable customer experience as a marketing tactic.
+Perhaps it's easiest to explain the process by highlighting a few creative experiential marketing examples.

 In one novel case of allowing customers to see it for themselves, the European sporting equipment company Globetrotter lets shoppers step into a rain chamber that douses them with water and simulates storm-grade winds.
 This is all while wearing Globetrotter equipment, of course.